draconisPW/PWMAngband/docs/birth.rst

 Half-Orc
   Half-Orcs make excellent warriors and decent priests, but are terrible at magic.
-They are as bad as dwarves at stealth, and horrible at disarming.
+They are as bad as dwarves at stealth, and horrible at searching, disarming, and perception.
 Half-Orcs are, let's face it, ugly.
 They tend to pay more for goods in town.
 Half-Orcs do make good warriors and rogues, for the simple reason that Half-Orcs tend to have great constitution and lots of hit points.
 Because of their preference to living underground to on the surface, half-orcs resist darkness attacks.
   They have fair infravision.

 .. _Half-Troll:

 Half-Troll
   Half-Trolls are incredibly strong, and have more hit points than most other character race.
 They are also very stupid and slow.
 They will make great warriors and iffy priests.
-They are bad at disarming and stealth.
+They are bad at searching, disarming, perception, and stealth.
 They are so ugly that a Half-Orc grimaces in their presence.
 Half-trolls always have their strength sustained, and they regenerate quickly like other trolls.
 Unfortunately, this regeneration also requires them to eat more food than other races.
 They have fair infravision.

 .. _Dunadan: